Amazon.com, Inc. (AMZN) Owns Whole Foods -- But Should You Buy?

 Another factor in the Amazon versus Walmart debate?
 Demographics.
 Walmart is known for low prices, and plenty of its $485 billion in annual sales is driven by an American consumer doing their weekly grocery shopping or bargain hunting.
 In fact, the “average” Walmart shopper has a household income of just $53,000, according to one study.

-Then there’s this, from a recent Money Magazine except:
+Then there’s this, from a recent Money magazine article:

 “Demographics help explain why [Costco] has taken a hit.
 Unlike Walmart, Costco customers mirror Amazon’s Prime’s — large households with higher-than-average incomes.
 A survey by the brokerage [firm] Stifel found that about a quarter of Costco and Amazon Prime shoppers earn more than $100,000 a year.”